Isosorbide dinitrate/hydralazine (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines can affect how isosorbide dinitrate/hydralazine works.
-Tell your doctor if you are using any of the following:
+- Some medicines can affect how this medicine works.
+Tell your doctor if you are using a blood pressure or beta-blocker medicine, including lisinopril, metoprolol, or propranolol.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have low blood pressure, cardiomyopathy, or you had a heart attack.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have low blood pressure or heart disease.

 - This medicine may cause the following problems: